SuperManfred/mn-docusaurus/docs/deploy-your-website.md

 Best of all, you can now impliment what your learning in real life as you learn new things.
 At this stage I would not be too fused about what your site looks like, just use it as a place to document your work.

-The most important thing now is to find a structured path to continue learning.
-Here is a blog about choosing a path forward: {inset blog post}
+The most important thing now is to stay keen and code as often as possible, and find a structured learning path.
+Here is a blog about choosing a path forward as you set out on the journey of [_forever_ "Learning to Code"](/blog/learning-to-code)